 For example, if you think about Moses parting the sea, possible explanations include:

 - the whole thing being nothing more than a good story.

 Looking at all three events separately, which do you think has the highest likelihood of being true?

 As you can see from just thinking about this (I’m not trying to force an answer or attack anyone’s religious beliefs here), just because something doesn’t have a scientific explanation yet, it doesn’t mean there won’t ever be one in the future.

 Think about earthquakes, solar eclipses or even electricity.
 All of these things were once believed to be supernatural, yet eventually, we found logical, scientific explanations for them.

 So the next time something mysterious happens, don’t let it destroy your scientific spirit.
 See it as a challenge to make progress, change your models of the world and come closer to the truth.

 Wow, hardly had a summary so jam-packed with insights.
-Guess that tells you how informational this book is already, highly recommended!
+Guess that tells you how informational The Magic Of Reality is already, highly recommended!